xaionaro/destiny-obsidian/Strategy/Perception.md

 		- Hasan, Vaush, etc...saying things about me, or friendly sources like Erudite, Pisco, etc...
 	- "Curated" content of me put out by other people
-		- X clips (especially groypers), TikTok stitches, small YT videos, etc...can be good or bad
+		- X clips (especially groypers), TikTok stitches, small YT videos, etc...can be good or bad HOW TO DEAL WITH NEGATIVE STUFF WHEN OTHER POEPLE ARE ENGAGING IN PROPAGANDA? + amplifying things from other communities and stuff